ak47-bugBuster/tdd-testing/README.md

-# String Calculator - TDD Kata (Incubyte)
+# String Calculator - TDD Kata

-This is a Python-based solution for the Incubyte String Calculator TDD Kata.
+This is a Python-based solution for the String Calculator TDD Kata.

 ## Features